 Step 4: Explore social listening reports

-The Alert Comparison report might be the most exciting part for anyone embarking on competitor analysis.
-Here, you get back-to-back performance review, with up to 3 brands benchmarked against each other.
-Put simply, everything we discussed in this guide brought together for your instant overview.
+The Alert Comparison report might be the most exciting part for marketers who analyze competitors.
+Here, you get back-to-back performance review, with up to 15 brands benchmarked against each other.

 - Share of voice